-Researchers are increasingly working across disciplines, either within their own Research Institutes or interdisciplinary.
+Researchers are increasingly working across disciplines, either within their own Research Centres and Groups or interdisciplinary.
 The big problems society faces require researchers who are knowledgeable and experts at extracting impact from their research.

 REF 2014 reinforced the distinction of the University's research position with half of its research being assessed as of world leading or internationally excellent standard, providing practical solutions for culture, society and the economy, defined in REF terms as its impact.

-We have also increased the quality of our research across three quarters of our submission.
+We increased the quality of our research across three quarters of our submission.

 It is vital to provide clarity to the extent of the impact of the research that the University produces.

-Working collaboratively, our Faculties and Research Institutes bring together expertise and facilities to help businesses, communities and policy makers benefit from our research.
+Working collaboratively, our Faculties and Research Centres and Groups bring together expertise and facilities to help businesses, communities and policy makers benefit from our research.